 No photographs or other visual images may be submitted.

-Friends of Canadian Broadcasting will not enter into communication with entrants, other than to acknowledge receipt of an entry at the time of submission.
+FRIENDS will not enter into communication with entrants, other than to acknowledge receipt of an entry at the time of submission.

 The Selection Committee will award one prize of $10,000 for the best overall essay from among all eligible entries received.